zachlp2016/little_shop/extensions.md

 - a dollar amount if the cart total exceeds a value ("$10 off orders of $20 or more")

 Users should be able to apply the coupon and continue adding items to their cart.
 The coupon is considered "used" when the user checks-out successfully.

+You will need to build CRUD management pages for this as well.

 #### Mod 2 Learning Goals reflected: